Where the Spies Are: Plot

 Rosser, a British agent, disappears in Beirut.
 British intelligence boss MacGillivray has difficulty finding a trained agent on short notice, so he recruits Doctor Jason Love, who did some intelligence work for him in World War II, to find out what is going on.
 As a doctor, Love can attend a medical convention there without attracting suspicion.

 Love stops off in Rome and meets his contact there, a fashion model named Vikki.
 The two get along so well, Love misses his flight to Beirut.
 As he watches it depart without him, the plane explodes in mid-air.

 Love arrives in Beirut and meets another agent, Parkington.
 Together they discover a communist plot to assassinate the pro-British Prince of Zahlouf, thereby threatening Britain's eastern oil treaties.
 Parkington is killed by an enemy agent after the latter reveals that Rosser is dead.
 Returning to his hotel room, Love is surprised to find Vikki waiting there.
 Vikki is supposedly there on a photoshoot, but reveals that she is a double agent and warns him to get out of Beirut as soon as possible.

 Having discovered the assassination plot, Love manages to foil it by wrestling a rifle out of the hands of the hitman masquerading as one of the background "Arabs" in Vicki's photoshoot.
 The rifle goes off, hitting someone else in the crowd that had assembled to see the Prince.
 Love, holding the rifle, is mistaken for the erstwhile assassin by an angry mob.
 The mob chases him onto a nearby roof.
-He is "rescued" by a helicopter, only to discover that it is manned by the Russians, who came to pick up the assassin, not to save him.
+He is "rescued" by a helicopter, only to discover that it is crewed by the Russians, who came to pick up the assassin, not to save him.

 Stanilaus, the top Russian spy in the region, smuggles him aboard the "Dove of Peace", a jet returning to Russia after a propaganda tour of the world, and tries to extract information from him.
 Love tells him the truth, but Stanilaus does not believe him.
 Also on board is Vikki, returning to learn what her next assignment will be.

 Simmias, the Russian agent responsible for orchestrating the assassination, defects, fearing the consequences of his failure; he reveals Love's predicament to the British.
 When the plane flies over Canada, the British arrange a fake emergency and request that the jet land to transport victims out, but Stanilaus refuses.
 However, Love is able to activate a device hidden in a cavity in his tooth that disrupts the jet's avionics, and Stanlaus reluctantly agrees to help.
 On the ground, however, he becomes suspicious when there are no victims in sight and orders the jet to take off.
 Vikki shoots him, enabling Love to escape, but she is killed in turn.